lesleycw/docs/security/lab01/lab01.rst

 attacks or just generate an alert and let the security or application experts decide what actions to take:

-- Monitoring mode: This will generate an alert on a security event.
-No attack is blocked in this mode.
+:**Monitoring mode**: This will generate an alert on a security event.
+No attack is
+                      blocked in this mode.
-- Blocking Mode:   This will configure the WAF to be Inline-mode and deny client requests that match certain rules.
+:**Blocking Mode**: This will configure the WAF to be Inline-mode and deny client requests
+                    that match certain rules.

 TASK 2: Quick Intro - Configuring Rules-based WAFs (Concept Review)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The user can configure a **Web Application Firewall** per **virtual host** by attaching **WAF**
 **object** or **WAF-rules object** to a **virtual-host** object:

-**WAF object** is a mechanism to make users life easy and is described earlier as the implicit
+:**WAF object**: Is a mechanism to make users life easy and is described earlier as the implicit
                  mode.
-The idea is that instead of enabling all the rules or typing individual rules, the
+The idea is that instead of enabling all the rules or typing individual
-user can just define the type of technologies used by their applications and types of attacks
+                 rules, the user can just define the type of technologies used by their
-that need to be detected and the system will decide what needs to be done.
+                 applications and types of attacks that need to be detected and the system will
+                 decide what needs to be done.

-**WAF-Rules object** is a mechanism for advanced users and is described earlier as the explicit
+:**WAF-Rules object**: Is a mechanism for advanced users and is described earlier as the explicit
                        mode.
-One can select rules in core-rule-set or volterra-rule-set to be enabled/disabled by
+One can select rules in core-rule-set or volterra-rule-set to be
-configuring the waf-rules-object appropriately:
+                       enabled/disabled by configuring the waf-rules-object appropriately:
                        - Whether a rule is blocking or alerting
 					   - Rules hit thresholds
 					   - Exclude or include list of rule id(s)

 The built-in rules processor takes the WAF object and automatically creates a WAF-rules object that
 contains the detailed configuration information that can be used by the WAF.
 The processing engine